-Buy Make it matter: creating communications strategies for the non-profit sector
+The print copy of Make it matter: creating communications strategies for the non-profit sector has now sold out.

 It’s fantastic to see a guide that’s specifically aimed at the charity sector and not just theoretical but rooted in the real world.
 Make it matter takes a pragmatic look at the challenges and pitfalls you’re likely to come up against when asked to create a strategy.